a-normal-anonymouser-user/Microservice-Empirical-Study/index.md

 [![](mindmap.png)](mindmap.png)

 Digial version can be downloaded [here](MicroserviceStudy.mm).
 We cannot publically share quotes not included in the paper at the moment due to confidentiality issues; we will reach out to the study participants and ask for their consent, and then update the map and the manuscript.

+### All the Identified Categories (?)

+In total, we identified 46 concepts, linked to 246 quotes.
+As qualitative analysis seeks to find significant concepts and explore their relationships, we only considered concepts that capture ideas mentioned by at least three study participants, excluding from the final report 30 quotes belonging to 16 concepts.
+[Here]() is the list of all the categories we identified in interviews.